Skip to main content

 September is National Senior Center Month, and we would be honored for you to join us on [DATE], as older adults in our community gather for [BRIEFLY DESCRIBE ACTIVITY].
 [NAME OF EVENT] will take place at [TIME] in [SENIOR CENTER or LINK] to celebrate our unique senior center and its impact in the community.

-As a new generation is redefining retirement, senior centers are evolving to reflect their more empowered vision of aging.
-Participants look forward to sharing their stories about the role our senior center has played in empowering them to age well.
+As a new generation is redefining retirement, senior centers are evolving to reflect their more realistic vision of aging.
+Participants look forward to sharing their stories about the role our senior center has played in supporting their ability to age well.

 Please contact me at [PHONE] or [EMAIL] to arrange your visit [or virtual meeting] or if you need additional information.
 Thank you in advance for your favorable consideration of this invitation.